GUIDE 2025

 Indeed

-In addition, grant writers sometimes receive additional cash bonuses and monetary compensation.
+In addition, grant writers sometimes receive cash bonuses and other forms of compensation.
 However, that usually depends on the company and industry.

 The site also shows you the most common employee benefits you can get while working as a grant writer.